juanburgos/100-days-of-code/log.md

 Deployed the To-Do List with MongoDB Atlas & Heroku.
 It was really fun to test the app live.

+### Day75  #100DaysOfCode

+Upgraded the blog site project by giving it a database using MongoDB & Mongoose.
+Was able to render each post based on the post ID and using it to give a dynamic URL to each post.
+Next up, Building my own API using RESTful.

+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode